-At the end of March and into April, most Canadian snowbirds are heading home.
+As the snowbird season winds down in March and April, most Canadian snowbirds begin heading home.
 However, there are several things to attend to before you depart to ensure a smooth transition home, so we’ve created a snowbird checklist to help you remember everything you need to take care of.

 To some extent, this is our Getting Ready to Leave for the Winter Checklist in reverse, but there are a few other considerations too.